48-Hour Vacation By Boat

 Dinner in Olde Towne

 If you didn’t fill up on appetizers during Happy Hour, treat yourself to a delicious chef-prepared meal in Olde Towne.
 Feeling like a romantic dinner for two?
-Try Cafe Europa, Stellar Wine, or Still.
-On Friday nights, Stellar Wine often has live music.
+Try Thyme on the River, Lobscouse’s, or Still.
+Still often has special themed events!
 If your taste runs a bit more ethnic, you might enjoy Thai Basil or Bangkok Garden, possibly Cancun Fiesta, or German fare at the Bier Garden.
 No matter what you might be craving, you can find it within walking distance of your slip.

 View Olde Towne Restaurants